chaseofthejungle/intro-to-powershell-automation/README.md

 * Selecting, Adding, and Deleting URL Patterns.

 PowerShell **functions** are blocks of reusable, specialized code that can be called to conduct specific tasks.
 They are commonly written and/or called inside of PowerShell scripts.
 These include both simple functions and advanced functions (which allow for various forms of parameters, including dynamic, named, positional, and switched parameters).

-Powershell's standalone **executable commands** allow for executable files/programs to be called and used (such as ones of the popular '.exe' Windows file extension).
-Three commands used to run executable files in PowerShell include `invoke-expression`, `start-process`, and `.\`.

 PowerShell **scripts** rely on cmdlets to perform sequences of operations for the purpose of process automation.
 Examples of common verbs at the beginning of cmdlet names include: